cunhapaulo/marpstyle/examples/example-orwell.md

 ---
-title       : Example Slides for Theme Gödel author      : Paulo Cunha description : This is an example of how to use my themes. keywords    : Marp, Slides, Themes. marp        : true paginate    : true theme       : godel
+title       : Example Slides for Theme Orwell author      : Paulo Cunha description : This is an example of how to use my themes keywords    : Marp, Slides, Themes, Marpstyle, Einstein, Bern marp        : true paginate    : true theme       : orwell

 ---

 <style>